nkemcels/react-native-responsive-component/README.md

 ![](intro.jpg)

 This react native library provides a way of efficiently and dynamically rendering components based on a device's screen size and/or orientation irrespective of the platform.
-It achieves this by providing a declarative syntax for applying different values of the same props to different devices based on their current orientation and/or screen size.
+It achieves this by providing a new declarative syntax for applying different values of the same props to different devices based on their current orientation and/or screen size.

 ## Installation